 6. Label All Hazardous Materials Properly

 Clear marking is the foundation of any safety plan for toxic materials.
 To avoid accidents that could jeopardize the health and safety of workers.
 It is absolutely necessary to ensure that each dangerous substance has a clear label.
-Employers can stop dangerous materials from accidentally being opened or spilt by labelling them properly.
+Employers can stop dangerous materials from accidentally being opened or spilled by labeling them properly.

 Conclusion